Skip to main content

 Sarah Shi Tung (she/her)

-Sarah is a first-year Psychology PhD student and she is interested in investigating the underlying mechanisms behind experience-driven plasticity in infancy.
+Sarah is a second-year Psychology PhD student and she is interested in investigating the underlying mechanisms behind experience-driven plasticity in infancy.
 Before this, she went to Cal Poly SLO, studying psychology and biology.
 Outside of the lab, she enjoys art and watching reality tv shows.

 Team Manager